-- When a WWE Talent is found, observed in possession of, or admits to the use or possession of illegal drugs or illegal drug paraphernalia at any time.
+- A WWE Talent is found, observed in possession of, or admits to the use or possession of illegal drugs or illegal drug paraphernalia at any time.

 - Observation of signs, symptoms and/or behaviors known to accompany the use of prohibited substances including, but not limited to: